RangelReale/yii2-nithrift/README.md

 ]
 ```

-Implement your Thrift handlers in a separate class file, following the
+Implement your Thrift handlers in separate class files, following the
 thrift documentation.
 I recommend using a `services` directory on the application
 root.
 There is no need to override or implement any other interface.

 Your controller should extend `RangelReale\nithrift\Controller`.
 You can use
-the custom Action class to implement the services.
+the custom `\RangelReale\nithrift\Action` class to implement the services.

 ```php
 class ApiController extends \RangelReale\nithrift\Controller